abhijeetbehera97/Carla-Tractor-Semitrailer/README.md

 📏 Realistic Vehicle Dimensions

-The tractor and trailer geometries closely match real-world counterparts, improving the validity of simulation data and enabling more accurate comparisons with physical tests.
+The tractor and trailer geometries closely match real-world counterparts (DAF XF95), improving the validity of simulation data and enabling more accurate comparisons with physical tests.

 ⚙️ Custom Heavy Vehicle Dynamics

-The steering and powertrain systems have been adapted to better reflect the behavior of articulated heavy vehicles.
+The steering of a Firetruck found within CARLA and powertrain curve from PACCAR MX-11 330 engine have been used to better reflect the behavior of articulated heavy vehicles.

 🧪 Validated with Real-World Data

-The vehicle model has been validated using measurement data from a real DAF XF95 truck, ensuring high fidelity in behavior and dynamics.
+The vehicle model has been validated using measurement data from DAF XF95 truck, ensuring high fidelity in behavior and dynamics.

 🧩 Full Source Integration for CARLA 0.9.14